Relativ-IT/Update-CoreOS/README.md

 ## TODO

-send reboot cmd to servers that depend on PXE artefacts
+send reboot cmd to servers that depend on PXE artefacts ... or make them look for an updated version on artefact server ^^